-If you're a beginner, she suggests that you start with a daily walk (using a pedometer to track your progress) and gentle yoga.
+If you're a beginner, she suggests that you start with a daily walk (use a pedometer to track your progress) and gentle yoga.

-Curb your stress: Regular stress can lead to a cycle of poor eating choices, fatigue, and depression.
+Curb your stress: If you're under pressure, it can lead to a cycle of poor eating choices, fatigue, and depression.

-When you’re under stress, your body releases a hormone called cortisol.
-Too much of this can interfere with the production of your thyroid hormone.
-Pay attention to the things that cause you stress and try to avoid them.
+When you feel stress, your body releases a hormone called cortisol.
+Too much of it can interfere with the production of your thyroid hormone.
+Pay attention to things that cause you stress and try to avoid them.

 Get enough sleep.
 Getting shut-eye can pack a big health punch.

 "Sleep is the body's time to take care of repair and maintenance in the body, and it's essential for weight loss and overall health," Harris says.

 Diet Is Important

 Healthy eating is a big part of your weight management plan.